fabricem15/AED-Simulator/README.md

 # AED Simulator
 ## Overview

 This project is an implementation of an Automated External Defibrillator (AED) simulator developed using C++ and Qt Designer to help first responders and healthcare practitioners learn how to use a defibrillator.
 Through this simulation, rescuers can practice using a defibrillator and gain proficiency with all the different scenarios that may arise for a patient requiring cardiac assistance.
-Based on the Zoll AED Plus instruction manual, we modelled the essential features and use cases of a defibrillator in our application in order to provide a high level of fidelity between simulation and real-world practice.
+We modelled the essential features and use cases of a defibrillator in our application ased on the Zoll AED Plus instruction manual in order to provide a high level of fidelity between simulation and real-world practice.

 ###  Design decisions